nika-doroshkevich/OOP_Lab_2/README.md

-# My second lab in Java for the subject "Object-oriented programming technologies and design standards (Part 1)"
+# My second lab in Java for the subject "Object-oriented programming technologies and design standards (Part 1)" :tulip:

 :mortar_board: I did this lab in the second year of university in the fourth semester.